joshua-mo-143/mili/README.md

 mili aims to be a self-hostable link shortener that's easy to setup and use with QR code generation and analytics.

+Interested?
+You can access a demo at [https://links.joshmo.dev.](https://links.joshmo.dev)

 ## How to Deploy

 ### Shuttle